-a) Organic Synthesis(any five)
+a.
+Organic synthesis (any five)

-- i.
-Acetylation: Acetylation of cholesterol and separation of cholesteryl acetate by column chromatography. - ii.
-Oxidation: Adipic acid by chromic acid oxidation of cyclohexanol. - iii.
-Aldol condensation: Dibenzal acetone from benzaldehyde. - iv.
-Sandmeyer reaction: p-chlorotoluene from p-toluidine. - v.
-Cannizzaro reaction: 4-chlorobenzaldehyde as substrate. - vi.
-Friede1 Crafts Reaction: β-Benzoy1propionic acid from succinic anhydride and benzene. - vii.
-Aromatic electrophilic substitutions: Synthesis of p-nitroaniline and p-bromoaniline b) Quantitative Analysis (any two)
+- 1. Acetylation: Acetylation of cholesterol and separation of cholesteryl acetate by columnchromatography. - 2.
+Oxidation: Adipic acid by chromic acid oxidation of cyclohexanol. - 3.
+Aldol condensation: Dibenzal acetone from benzaldehyde. - 4.
+Sandmeyer reaction: p-chlorotoluene from p-toluidine. - 5.
+Cannizzaro reaction: 4-chlorobenzaldehyde as substrate. - 6.
+Friede1 Crafts Reaction: β-Benzoy1propionic acid from succinic anhydride and benzene. - 7.
+Aromatic electrophilic substitutions: Synthesis of p-nitroaniline and p-bromoaniline b.
+Quantitative Analysis (any two)

-i.
-Determination of DO of a water sample.

-- ii.
-Determination of COD of a water sample. - iii.
-Determination of BOD of a water sample
+- (i) Determination of DO of a water sample. - (ii) Determination of COD of a water sample. - (iii) Determination of BOD of a water sample.

-1. Physical Chemistry
+3. Physical Chemistry